-In 2020 the City implemented a Grass Removal Rebate to encourage single-family water customers to replace water-intensive lawn areas with low or no-water use alternatives such as xeriscape beds, decorative stone, pervious patis and artivcial turf grass.
+In 2020 the City implemented a Grass Removal Rebate to encourage single-family water customers to replace water-intensive lawn areas with low or no-water use alternatives such as xeriscape beds, decorative stone, pervious patis and artificial turf grass.
+This program has been suspended for now, but will likely be re-evaluated and reinstated in the next few years.